By Katie McElveen

 After saying goodbye to Jake, I returned to my room to discover that that the box lunch I had ordered the night before had been promptly delivered, giving me time to grab a bite before heading to my next activity: a much-needed massage.

 Entering the lavender-scented treatment room, I was greeted by my therapist, a warm, generous woman who seemed to genuinely care about my health.
 As she expertly kneaded, stretched, and pummeled my muscles, she even asked if she could spend a bit of extra time—at no charge—to work out a few knots that she’d discovered.
 It was yet another example of The Alisal’s big-hearted spirit and kind professionalism.

-My morning ride and post-ride massage were part of The Alisal’s Sip, Saddle & Spa package, a brilliant combination of activities I adore: outdoor adventure, luxurious recovery, and, as I was soon to discover, world-class wine.
+My morning ride and post-ride massage were part of The Alisal’s Sip, Saddle & Spa package (since discontinued), a brilliant combination of activities I adore: outdoor adventure, luxurious recovery, and, as I was soon to discover, world-class wine.

 Located about 45 minutes from downtown Santa Barbara, The Alisal Guest Ranch & Resort is tucked into the Santa Ynez Valley, one of the stars in Santa Barbara’s diverse and well-respected wine region.
 Over the years, The Alisal has forged partnerships with more than a dozen producers, each of whom offer free tastings to Alisal guests.
 We chose to visit tasting rooms in Los Olivos, a pretty village where the each of the five blocks is lined with shops, galleries, restaurants, tasting rooms, and flowers spilling over white-picket fences.